philbowles/h4plugins/docs/basic.md

 `h4pRetriggering` emits an event when the GPIO first changes (the `ON` "triggering" event), and then an `OFF` event once (`uint32_t timeout`) milliseconds have elapsed - *unless another triggering event occurs before the timeout*.
 In that case, the internal clock is restarted.
 We say the device gets triggered, then may be *re*-triggered an infinite number of times before the `timeout` finally expires, causing the `OFF` event to be sent.

 In practical terms, this is emulates the behaviour of a PIR sensor.
-If connecting to such a devices, make sure you choose a `timeout` value that is greater then the physica device, whether that is hard-wired or user-selectable.
-We recommen that if user-selectable it is set tothe lowest possible value and that this GPIO's `timeout` value is used as the controlling value.
+If connecting to such a devices, make sure you choose a `timeout` value that is greater than any timer in the physical device, whether that is hard-wired or user-selectable.
+We recommend that if user-selectable it is set to the lowest possible value and that `h4pRetriggering`'s `timeout` value is used as the controlling value.

-## Pipeline

- `npTRIGGER{timeout}`->`npPUBLISHVALUE`
+Pipeline: `npTRIGGER{timeout}`->`npPUBLISHVALUE`

-## Simplified Declaration

 ```cpp
 h4pRetriggering(uint8_t p,uint8_t m,H4PM_SENSE s,uint32_t timeout);